jowo-io/mono-repo-demo-2020/packages/server/README.md

 To run tests either follow the guide in the [main README](/README.md) or run:

-To open the servers console open the chrome browser’s console and you’ll see a little green icon once the server npm run dev script has been started.
+To open the server's console open the chrome browser’s console and you’ll see a little green icon once the server npm run dev script has been started.

 <img src="https://miro.medium.com/max/646/1*RRk8fekyUuI-5APL2seKmA.png" alt="node --inspect mode" />